Revolution at Sea saga: Elisha Faircloth

 Commander of the marines aboard Biddlecomb's ship, the USS Charlemagne.

 Edward Fitzgerald

 Major Edward Fitzgerald is advisor to George Washington in The Maddest Idea.
-Although his personality and character traits were created by the author, it is a historic fact that Washington had a right-hand man by the same name.
+Although his personality and character traits were created by the author, it is a historical fact that Washington had a right-hand man by the same name.
 In The Maddest Idea, he is assigned with the job of flushing out the traitor who turned Biddlecomb over to the British; Fitzgerald appears again in Lords of the Ocean.

 Reception

 Publishers Weekly has praised The Continental Risque and By Force of Arms, calling the first book an "engaging start to what promises to be a fine adventure series in a neglected milieu".
 The Bangor Daily News reviewed Lords of the Ocean, writing that the series would appeal to "anyone who likes fast-paced stories of battles, boats and heroes".
 A reviewer for the Lodi News-Sentinel praised All The Brave Fellows, saying it gave a fresh outlook to familiar material.

 Patrick O'Brian said of the first book in the Revolution at Sea Saga "Authenticity runs throughout the book, carrying total conviction," and of the author, "...Nelson writes with the eagerness of a young man sailing his first command."
 He has also been called "one of today's most gifted historical novelists."